0xDBFB7/ceramic/documents/ceramic.md

 #### Dan's silly SiC kiln

 Commercial zirconia sintering kilns typically use Silicon Carbide elements.
 These can withstand ~2500c in a vacuum, and.

-However, they generally cost >$300, and typical sizes are overkill for small engineering parts.

 Furnace heaters use Silicon carbide Hot Surface Igniters.
 These are readily available for $25 on Amazon, and can reach 1700c.